XiaodongRencologne/CCAT_holo_V1/README_test.md

 Model.view_Rx(Rx=['Rx1']) # This method can highlight the chosen reciever horns.
 ```

-### First Beam Calculations
+### 3. Start the First Time-cost Beam calculation
 This software package uses fitting algorithm and requires thousands fitting loop to find the best fit panel distortions.
-To speed up the beam calculation called forward function, we run a 'time-cost' and accurate beam calculation, and save the intermediate values in the given <em>**Output_folder**<em>.
+To speed up the beam calculation called forward function, we run a 'time-cost' and accurate beam calculation, and save the intermediate values (e.g., complex field values on M1, M2, IF Plane and the desired source region, and the field transfer metrixes between M1, M2 and the spherical face in source) as HDF5 binary data format and store the data in the given <em>**Output_folder**<em>.

-The first time-cost beam calculation can be done with running the function <em>**Model.First_Beam_cal()**<em>
+The first time-cost beam calculation can be done by running the function <em>**Model.First_Beam_cal()**<em>.

+**For one independent holographic measurement, we just need to do the time-cost beam calculation once.**

 ```python